amityagi1/WebService-DataRecon/README.md

 ```
 Feature: User registration
-# In this example we're setting the API name to 'jsonplaceholder' - the test will automatically pick the 'User1' data from testdata.yml file and replace the values in request template and hit the endpoint based on the 'host_uri' in 'envconfig.yml' file under 'resources/config' and base_path in request.json template. base_path value will also drive from envconfig.yml
+# In this example we're setting the API name to 'userregistration' - the test will automatically pick the 'User1' data from testdata.yml file and replace the values in request template and hit the endpoint based on the 'host_uri' in 'envconfig.yml' file under 'resources/config' and base_path in request.json template. base_path value will also drive from envconfig.yml

 # In the last step we are verifying the response against the complete request.
 The test will pick the key from 'request_response_mapping.yml' under the resources/schema/<env> and will verify the response value againt the request